MarneeDear/blog/web-stuff/saturn.md

 Follow the documentation [here](https://saturnframework.org/docs/guides/how-to-start/).

-Make sure you have the [.NET SDK and .NET Runtime](https://www.microsoft.com/net/download) installed.
+> Pro Tip: Make sure you have the [.NET SDK and .NET Runtime](https://www.microsoft.com/net/download) installed.

 As of 2018-11-18, the project template requires .NET SDK version `2.1.300`.
 So after creating the project, check `global.json` for the version and either change it to the version you have installed or install the version in `global.json`.
 You can install multiple versions at one time (older versions can be found at the download link above).